 How Does the Fed Funds Rate Impact CD Yields?

-Banks have some autonomy when setting the rates that they pay for CDs.
-However, there are many external factors that influence these rates including bank revenue, yields for debt investments, and consumer expectations.
-The Fed funds rate impacts all three of these factors and therefore indirectly affects CD yields.
+Banks have autonomy when setting the rates they pay for CDs.
+However, many external factors influence these rates including bank revenue, yields for debt investments, and consumer expectations.
+The Fed Funds Rate impacts each of these factors and therefore indirectly affects CD yields.

 Bank Revenue

-As the Fed funds rate rises, many of the country’s interest rates follow – including bank loans.
-When banks earn more revenue from loans, they can afford to pay businesses more for their CD investments.
-Conversely, when the Fed funds rate falls, banks earn less from their loans and tend to reduce the rates they pay for CDs.
+As the Fed Funds Rate rises, many of the country’s interest rates typically follow – including bank loans.
+Banks can afford to pay businesses more for their CD investments when interest rates are high and they earn more revenue from loans.
+Conversely, banks tend to reduce the rates they pay for CDs when interest rates are lower, and they earn less revenue from loans.

-Like other forms of debt, bond yields are highly sensitive to changes in the Fed funds rate.
-Because bank CDs often compete with bonds, the rates for the two investments tend to move similarly.
+Like other forms of debt, bond yields are highly sensitive to changes in the Fed Funds Rate.
+Bank CDs often compete with bonds, so the rates for the two investments tend to move similarly.

 Consumer Expectations

-Changes to the Fed funds rate impact consumer expectations.
-When this rate rises, depositors expect their investments to yield more, and banks often raise the rates they pay for CDs.
-On the other hand, when yields are falling nationwide, depositors expect less income from their investments and banks tend to lower CD yields.
+Changes to the Fed Funds Rate impact consumer expectations.
+Depositors expect their investments to yield more when this rate rises.
+Therefore, banks often raise the rates they pay for CDs to match consumer expectations.
+On the other hand, when yields are falling nationwide, depositors expect less income from their investments, and banks tend to lower CD yields.

-The Fed funds rate sets somewhat of a baseline for CD yields.
-Then, other factors – like risk – determine the yield for specific CDs.
-The Fed funds rate has historically had the strongest correlation with low-risk CDs.
-In fact, the national average rates for 3-month CDs have moved almost in tandem with the Effective Fed Funds Rate since 1965.
+The Fed Funds Rate has historically had the strongest correlation with low-risk CDs.
+In fact, the national average rates for 3-month CDs have moved almost in tandem with the Effective Fed Funds Rate since 1964.

 In the chart below, the blue line represents the Effective Fed Funds Rate, and the green represents the average 3-month CD yield.
 As you can see, these two rates have moved almost in lockstep for nearly sixty years.

-Image Alt Text: A line graph comparing changes in the effective Fed funds rate and average 3-month CD yield from 1965 to 2023.
+A line graph comparing changes in the effective Fed funds rate and average 3-month CD yield from June 1964 to December 2023.
 The two lines move in almost perfect tandem.

 Data sources: Effective Fed Funds Rate: FRED.
 3-month CD Rates: FRED.

-Outside of the Fed funds rate, there are several factors that influence CD yields.
-As previously mentioned, risk is one of these factors.
-Additionally, individual bank needs can lead CD rates to vary significantly in different areas and between different banks.
+While the Fed Funds Rate has an outsized impact on CD yields, other factors also influence the rate that banks pay for these investments.
+As previously mentioned, risk is among the most prominent of these factors.
+Additionally, individual bank needs can lead CD rates to vary significantly between banks and geographical areas.

 How Risk Impacts CD Yields

 Longer-term CDs have increased interest rate, inflation, and opportunity risk.
-For this reason, CDs with longer terms generally have higher yields than shorter-term options.
+For this reason, CDs with longer terms generally have higher yields than shorter-term options in normal economic times.
 However, when interest rates are rising, these risks can be heightened and demand for long-term CDs can fall.
 While rare, these changes in demand can lead to an inverted yield curve where shorter-term CDs have higher yields than longer-term options.

 Individual Bank Needs Can Influence CD Yields

-The rates that each bank offers for CDs can vary greatly depending on the individual needs of the bank.
-When banks have enough deposits to fund their lending activity, they don’t need to attract new depositors.
-For this reason, they may pay below average yields.
+The rates that each bank offers for CDs can vary greatly depending on their individual needs.
+Banks that have enough deposits to fund their lending activity typically don’t need to attract new depositors and may pay below average yields.
 On the other hand, banks that need to attract new depositors tend to raise the rates they pay above the competition.

-Because yields can vary dramatically between banks, it is difficult to know if you are getting a competitive rate from your local bank.
-Fortunately, advances in financial technology – a.k.a. fintech – mean businesses no longer need to monitor rates from hundreds of banks to achieve a competitive yield.
-A fintech company that specializes in deposit management can help your business analyze current CD holdings, invest in new CDs with competitive yields, and even replace current CDs with higher yielding options.
+Because yields can vary dramatically between banks, it requires additional effort for cash managers to determine if they are getting a competitive rate from their local bank.
+Fortunately, businesses no longer need to manually monitor rates from hundreds of banks to achieve a competitive yield.
+The right deposit management company can help analyze current CD holdings, invest in new CDs with competitive yields, and even replace current CDs with higher yielding options.

 Earn More, Risk Less® with CD Investments from ADM